 Long term borrowing, undertaken for periods in excess of 364 days, is only undertaken for the purposes of financing capital expenditure.
-The Authority has secured most of its borrowing to date from the Public Works Loan Board.
+The Authority has secured its borrowing to date from the Public Works Loan Board.
 The loans carry the same interest rate for the whole term.
 The associated arrangement cost of the loans is not material and the Interest chargeable to the Income and Expenditure account remains the amounts payable under the loan agreements.
-The balance of long term liabilities comprise finance leases.